Supplier onboarding is the discipline that prevents a promising first conversation from becoming an uncontrolled purchase order.

 Sources and Further Reading

-Supplier Onboarding Workflow: From Longlist to Approved Manufacturer was reviewed against official standards, regulator pages and sector guidance.
-Always verify legal, medical, food or export decisions against the latest official text.
+Source check for Supplier Onboarding Workflow: From Longlist to Approved Manufacturer: official standards, regulator pages and sector references are listed below.
+Validate final legal, medical, food or export decisions against the current primary text.